 In everything from the shops and restaurants to accommodation options, the feel here is distinctly local, allowing you to fully embrace the culture.
 It is also located near the highest point on the island, providing fantastic views of both the ocean and of Corfu itself.

 The area also features shallow waters and one of Corfu’s longest Blue Flag shingle and sandy beaches, making it perfect for those who enjoy long walks along the seafront, as well as small children and novice swimmers, who want to safely enjoy the water.

-7. Sidari, one of the best areas to stay in Corfu for families
+7. Sidari, where to stay in Corfu for young couples

-Featuring a wide range of shops, bars and restaurants, both local and international themed, it is a great location for anyone interested in having a relaxing holiday, as it provides all of the amenities and conveniences you would expect, without being as overcrowded as the more popular destinations.
+Featuring a wide range of shops, English style bars, and restaurants, both local and international themed, it is a great location for anyone interested in having a relaxing holiday, as it provides all of the amenities and conveniences you would expect, without being as overcrowded as the more popular destinations.

 There are also some of the most incredible experiences on the island available here too, with boat trips to the Diapondia Islands and the Albanian coast, as well as water sports and horse rides along the beach among the list of activities on offer.
 Perfect for those looking for an action-packed holiday.

 Stay in Sidari if you want lively nightlife and beautiful beaches; Great Blue Flag beaches are your priority, you want a tourist resort without the massive crowds, you want to take a boat trip, you are young couples.